 I called my mom last night on my way home from a late night at work.
 I often call her on these drives because it’s a nice way to catch up while also weaving through LA traffic.
-For the past few weeks I’ have been thinking about a lot about if what I’m doing with my life is what I should be doing with my life.
+For the past few weeks I’ve have been thinking a lot about if what I’m doing with my life is what I should be doing with my life.
 I ran into this problem when I worked in a talent agency for two years after college.
-I also was confronted with it again when I lived in Portland and had to settle for a desk job after losing my job in film production.
+I was also confronted with it again when I lived in Portland and had to settle for a desk job after losing my job in film production.
 And here I am again.

 I miss this.
 I miss being pulled in a lot of directions.
 I miss being able to express myself creatively.
 I miss being too tired at the end of the day to waste it watching some trashy reality TV show.
 I miss feeling like I have a purpose each day.